OfonimeChris/Customer-Segmentation-and-Sales-Performance/README.md

   13. Implementation of loyalty programs to reward repeat customers and encourage repeat purchases.

 ### Limitations
-- bad data formatting, took alot of time to clean and make it reasonable
+- Bad data formatting, took alot of time to clean and make it reasonable
-- some columns were not representative of what it should be. e.g the profit_base_margin column showed accumulated profit over time maybe for everyweek as sales come , so this didnt make sense for my analysis, i had to generate a new profit column with order_quantity and unit_price features. and this made a lot of sense in term how much profit each product generated per day, week, month and the three years in total.
+- Some columns were not representative of what it should be. e.g the profit_base_margin column showed accumulated profit over time maybe for everyweek as sales come , so this didnt make sense for my analysis, i had to generate a new profit column with order_quantity and unit_price features. and this made a lot of sense in term how much profit each product generated per day, week, month and the three years in total.

 ### References
 https://scikit-learn.org/stable/index.html